hunteke/temoa/docs/source/Documentation.rst

 The Temoa Project uses the Git source code management system, and the services of Github.com.
-If you are inclined to work with the bleeding edge of the Temoa Project code base, then take a look at the `Temoa repository`_.
+If you are inclined to work with the bleeding edge of the Temoa Project code base, then take a look at the Temoa repository.
 To acquire a copy, make sure you have Git installed on your local machine, then execute this command to clone the repository:

 .. code::

-   $ git clone git://github.com/hunteke/temoa.git
+   $ git clone git://github.com/TemoaProject/temoa.git
    Cloning into 'temoa'...
    remote: Counting objects: 2386, done.
    remote: Compressing objects: 100% (910/910), done.